denten-books/plain-text/0-intro.md

 box.

 The passage from keystroke to pixel gives the book its shape.
-In the chapters to follow, books on my mobile phone and the laptop will come fully into view as computational devices that engender ubiquitous simulation.
-At the core of the book's **first chapter** lies a thought experiment about reading and writing machines.
-Articulated first by Ludwig Wittgenstein, the thought experiment ultimately led to the development of the universal Turing machine.
+In the chapters to follow, our mobile phones and laptops will come fully into view as metaphor machines engendering ubiquitous simulation.
+The first three chapters are thus concerned with the structure of the computational metaphor.
+The **first chapter** begins with an explication.
+What does it mean to turn a page, I ask, when neither the page nor the action of turning correspond to their implied analogies?
+The analysis of the metaphor helps trace the intellectual history of human--computer interaction, a field which progressed from "conversational programming" to the "direct manipulation" paradigm shaped by cognitive metaphor theory and immersive theater.

-An important idea in the history modern computing, the Turing machine embodies many of the paradoxes that continue to shape our encounter with digital text.
+At the core of the book's **second chapter** lies the notion of a modernist literary device, understood both as literary technique and a thought experiment about intelligent machines, directly connected to the birth of modern computing.
+A section on literary technique in the thought of Percy Lubbock, Walter Benjamin, and Mikhail Bakhtin opens the discussion.
-At once a machine and an algorithm, the Turing machine blurs the boundaries between software and hardware, code and content.
+Materialist poetics arise concomitantly with a mechanistic, rule-based view of language leading to a series of thought experiments first in the writing of Ludwig Wittgenstein, and then in the seminal paper of Alan Turing on an imaginary computer capable of reading and writing.
+The verbs to read and to write imply a type of a cognitive processing.
+What does it mean to read and to write for a machine?
+At once a machine and an algorithm, the Turing machine blurs the boundaries between software and hardware, code and content, intelligence and imitation.

-Once we see the book as a kind of a Turing machine, we are able to confront the particularity of the simulated sign.
-The **second chapter** describes the condition by which the simulated sign splits to reside in at least two distinct locations, screen and storage medium.
+The third chapter concludes the section on simulation with a discussion of an apparent paradox.
+A camp of media theorists and textual scholars in the 1990s conceived of electronic texts as an ephemeral, almost immaterial, phenomenon.
+The text shimmered and glared: it was spoken of in terms of *hypertext*, light writing, and electricity.
+A generation of theorists that came after insisted on the weighty materiality of electronic media.
+Reading began to engage the morphology of rare metals, media archeology, hard drive forensics.
+Both accounts, I argue, capture an aspect of the same underlying condition.
+The perceived image of an inscription splits from its source.
+The sign plausibly resides both on the screen on the hard drive.
+It splits, in a sense, diverging at the site its projection from the site of the archive.
 The "illusion of the simulated text" will thereafter identify an incongruity between the two sites of reading.
 Erasing an inscription on the screen, for example, may not elicit the corresponding action on the disk.
 Using archival materials from the history of telegraphy in the late nineteenth and early twentieth centuries, I chart the gradual fracture and the ultimate disappearance of the inscription.
 Early computers stored human-readable text and machine instruction at the surface of the same storage media like punch cards and ticker tape.
-Although difficult to read, these forms of inscription were readily visible and therefore amenable to analysis.
+Although difficult to read, these forms of machine writing were readily visible and therefore amenable to analysis.
 The advent of magnetic storage forced the composite inscription into an opaque medium.
 Unable to perceive magnetic polarities without the aid of a machine, readers often manipulated text blindly.
 In this way a typist would type several sentences without seeing the printed output.
-The chapter identifies a milestone in the history of human textuality: the moment at which the inscription passes from view.
+The chapter identifies a milestone in the history of human
+textuality: the moment at which the inscription passes from view, giving rise to the sometimes conflicting but nevertheless consistent accounts of digital textuality.

+What does it mean to read on page that is no longer flat and no longer a single surface?
+The books second section, containing the next three chapters, describes digital text as a sign stretched between storage media and the screen, suspended between surfaces (also the title of the section).

-The **third chapter** charts the emergence of the screen.
+The **fourth chapter** charts the emergence of screen reading.
 The screen appears to restore a measure of visibility lost to magnetic inscription, with one major side-effect.
-The fidelity of the visible word is no longer guaranteed.
-What the screen shows and what is stored on tape has only a contingent correlation.
-Even today, many of those who read on screens struggle to answer a simple question: Where does the text physically reside?
-This inability to precisely locate the site of inscription belies its seemingly ephemeral quality.
-Words on the screen appear conspicuous, but do not last once the device is powered off.
-Device reading happens on screens that refresh themselves at a rate of around 60 cycles per second (Hertz).
-Screen textuality is therefore by definition ephemeral.
-In technical terms, it is an animation.
-It moves even as it appears to stand still.
-This chapter unfolds at the site of the projection.
-Modern screens modulate electricity to push light through a liquid crystal medium.
-Here, I bring the mechanics of that medium to bear on a theoretical conversation about digital aesthetics.
+Fidelity between the word visible and the word archived cannot be guaranteed.
+What the screen shows and what is stored on tape or hard drive has only a contingent correlation.
+Screen reading further happens on screens that refresh themselves at a rate of around 60 cycles per second (Hertz).
+The digital word is technically an animation; it moves even as it appears to stand still.
+This property of the medium attunes the reader to a particular mode of apprehension, affecting not just the physics but also the aesthetics of digital media.
 Works by the philosophers Henri Bergson, Jakob von Uexküll, and John Goodman help construct a phenomenology of screen-based digital perception.
 The digital emerges ultimately not as a property of the medium, but as structure imposed onto matter from without.
-In the extreme, that means that a censored electronic text is a perfectly analog artifact, despite being digital in other senses of the word.
+In the extreme, that means that a censored *electronic* text can form a perfectly *analog* artifact, despite being digital in all other senses of the word.
 Conversely, texts in print are already "born digital," in the sense that literary works like Shakespeare's *Hamlet* are amenable to "reliable processes of copying and preservation" [@haugeland_analog_1981, 213-225].
 But such attributes are again neither universal nor essential to the medium.
+The medium is not the message.
-"The reliability and preservation of textual copies" may mean one thing to a literary scholar, another to a software engineer or a legal professional, and something entirely different to a librarian.
+"The reliability and preservation of textual copies" may mean one thing to a literary scholar, another to a software engineer or a legal professional, and something entirely different to a librarian, as I argue in the conclusion of the chapter.
+It matters not what the medium is, but what we can do with the text.

-The **fourth chapter** moves from the screen to the inside of the machine.
-Somewhere between the sites of storage and projection, the computed sign undergoes a series of transformations.
-These transformations usually pass under the rubric of "formatting."
+The **fifth chapter** is properly about formatting, the layer of mediation between storage and projection.
+There, the computed sign undergoes a series of transfigurations.
+The formatting layer translates structure, from a series of bits arranged into tracks and sectors into letters arranged into sentences and paragraphs.
 The development of the formatting layer commenced with several "control characters" that were included in the machine alphabets that followed Morse code.
 Initially, these characters were limited in function to actions like "carriage return" or "stop transmission."
-But with time, the formatting layer encompassed all manner of machine instruction.
-Thus a manufacturer's ability to censor or to surveil electronic books is contained within the formatting layer.
-Formatting is therefore crucial to our ability to interpret digital texts.
-Two rich histories collide on the pages of this
-chapter: one, the material history of formatting as a concept in computer science and the other, the intellectual history of form in literary theory.
+But with time, the formatting layer encompassed all manner of machine instruction, including governance structures like "digital rights management" and "copy protection."
+A manufacturer's ability to censor or to surveil electronic books is contained within the formatting layer.
+A theory of formatting is therefore crucial to our ability to interpret digital texts.
+Two rich intellectual histories collide on the pages of this chapter: one, the material history of formatting as a concept in computer science and the other, the intellectual history of form in literary theory.

-The **fifth chapter** looks to the site of storage to find the media "homes" that house the vast archives of our private media collections.
+The **sixth and final chapter** looks to the site of storage to find the media "homes" that house the vast archives of our private media collections.
 It begins with a close reading of Beckett's *Krapp's Last Tape*.
 Krapp makes yearly audio recordings of himself, only to revisit them and to enter into a sort of dialog with his own voice from the past.
 I posit this archival encounter as Krapp's "media being" and suggest that such encounters are commonplace.
 Writers and book collectors regularly deposit "snapshots" of their consciousness into files, bookshelves, and folders.
 Jean-Paul Sartre's idea of an "appointment with oneself" helps us see this external construction of files, folders, and library furnishings as cognitive extension, in need of delicate pruning and arrangement.
 In this light, I show that documents exist not as completed works, but as "vectors" that mutate and move through time and space.[^ln-wark] I ask: What is being externalized, communicated, and preserved?
-And answer:
-It is not simply a message, but the subject itself.
-Finally, a close reading of the "home" folder, the default location of personal files on many systems, opens the way to the concluding chapter of the book.
+And answer: It is not simply a message, but the subject itself.
+A close reading of the "home" folder, the default location of personal files on many systems, concludes with the discussion of media homes.
+Finally, I return to the theme of displacement, arguing for a mode of inhabitance within media that is uncanny or un-homed [*Unheimliche*], contrary to discourse that speaks in terms of "digital natives" and those who are "born digital."
+I build on Flusser's immigrant poetics to suggest a kind of information processing that necessitates a purposeful movement between the polarities of settlement and expatriation.

-The **last chapter** returns to the question of ephemerality.
-Paradoxically, despite its evanescent qualities, simulated text endures on various media like internet clouds and solid state drives.
-There, inscription attains the quality of what Wendy Chun calls the "enduring ephemeral" [@chun_enduring_2008, 148].
-Precisely because simulated text adheres lightly to its medium, it has a tendency to multiply and spread widely.
-Much like fine particles of glitter, it becomes difficult to contain.
-The simulated text falls apart into bits and pixels that replicate and tumble about the system.
-In this way a deleted email may still persist on the drive, be replicated to remote servers, and proliferate across datasets used for machine learning, advertising, and national intelligence.
-Consequently, ideas about form and structure yield insight into the social and political implications of electronic text.
-In reading the letter of the Digital Millennium Copyright act, I argue that the facility of copying digital artifacts like books, code, or even object schematics for 3-D printing, necessitates a new understanding of digital production.
-In obscuring the material realities of the sign at the site of the inscription, the surface simulation conceals an author's relationship to the products of his or her labor.
-And despite the easy appearances, textual diffusion carries with it palpable environmental costs.
-The book ends with a stark image that illustrates the gap between screens and storage media.
-To produce the image, I inject malicious code into an Adobe Acrobat file (`.pdf`).
-The deformed text threatens to damage the literary device.
-A thick description of the book, now as weapon and instrument, brings legibility to the fore of poetics.
+The books ends with a short conclusion expounding a theory of microanalysis---the closest possible kind of reading---which brings the material particulates engaged in the construction of meaning under the purview of interpretation.[^ln-iarkho] Where distant reading and macroanalysis constitute the study of mediation between readers and text aggregates (like canons, genres, corpora, libraries, and archives) microanalysis examines mediation at the level of physical minutiae.
+The instruments of microanalysis may coincide with algorithmic tools that reveal patterns and data structures inaccessible to the naked eye.
+Microanalysis may also require facility with a screwdriver, a binding needle, or a soldering iron: sharp tools that help to expose structures of governance and control routinely embedded into the contemporary literary device.

 <!--- NOTES  --->
 <!--- NOTES  --->